 Lauren was fitted with a glass eye and a prosthetic arm and still has some recovering to do.

-She appeared on television to do an interview about her remarkable recovery and it has been speculated that she has had plastic surgery on her entire face because of the slightly fuller appearance to her cheeks, and overall texture of her complexion.
+She appeared on television to do an interview about her remarkable recovery and it has been speculated that she has had plastic surgery on her entire face because of the slightly fuller appearance of her cheeks, and the overall texture of her complexion.

 She is a devout Christian with a loving family and therefore has done much better than most people who undergo disfiguring accidents.